rust-lang/rfcs/text/0000-sized-hierarchy.md

   traits.
 Custom DSTs are still compatible with this proposal using a `Contiguous` trait as in [rfcs#2594][rfc_custom_dst_electric_boogaloo].

+## Bikeshedding
 All of the trait names proposed in the RFC can be bikeshed and changed, they'll ultimately need to be decided but aren't the important part of the RFC.

+## Why have `Unsized`?
+It may seem that the `Unsized` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Unsized` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynSized` and avoid complicated behaviour change over an edition.

+Without `Unsized`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options:

+1. Introduce new relaxed bounds (i.e. `?DynSized`), which has been found unacceptable in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions)
+2. Maintain `?Sized`'s existing meaning of removing the implicit `Sized` bound
+    - This could be maintained with or without having the existence of bounds for `RuntimeSized` and `DynSized` remove the implicit `Sized` bound.

+The latter is the only viable option, but this would complicate changing `size_of_val`'s existing `?Sized` bound.

+`?Sized` can be redefined to be equivalent to `DynSized` in all editions and the syntax can be removed in a future edition only because adding an `Unsized` bound is equivalent to removing the `Sized` bound and imposing no constraints on the sizedness of a parameter.

+Without `Unsized`, a complicated migration would be necessary to change all current uses of `?Sized` to `DynSized` (as these are equivalent) and then future uses of `?Sized` would now accept more types than `?Sized` previously did (they would now accept the `extern type`s).

+In [rfcs#3396][rfc_extern_types_v2], `MetaSized` was introduced and used a similar mechanism over an edition to redefine `?Sized`.

+## Alternatives to this RFC
 There are not many alternatives to this RFC to unblock `extern type`s and scalable vectors: